 At our monthly meetings — which take place on the first Wednesday of every month between September and May (with the exception of January) — we aim to answer questions that people may have with their Mac, provide them with up-to-date news on all things Apple and inform them about those little-known but often very useful software applications.

 ClubMac’s bulletin board is also a very important resource; if you’ve got a problem, post it on the bulletin board (you must register first — it’s free) and our helpful band of Apple gurus will do their best to sort you out.

-The Autumn training programme is intended primarily to those new to Apple to make the most of their iPhones, iPad or Mac computers.
-The training will be open to non-members at a cost of €50; there will be no charge to members.
-Hint to non-members: taking out an annual subscription to ClubMac costs €25 for the year — saving you €25 and allowing you to avail of other offers and goodies!
+ClubMac’s Spring 2017 training programme will be delivered by our favourite Mac trainer, Noel Davidson.
+The training programme is intended primarily for those new to the Apple platform to make the most of their iPhones, iPad or Mac computers — but is also applicable to existing users.
+The training is open to non-members at a cost of €50; there is no charge to members.
+Hint to non-members: taking out an annual subscription to ClubMac costs €30 for the year — saving you €20 and allowing you to avail of other offers and goodies!

 The training session will be followed by our regular monthly sessions: Technical Q&A in which our technical gurus will try to answers question from the floor on a range of Mac software and hardware issues and What’s New in the World of Apple where we give a round up of all the major Apple developments that have taken place since our last meeting.

 ClubMac Chairman, John Maguire, opened the meeting and outlined the agenda.